msg-DAVID-GmbH/RemoteWorking/05_leading_remote_teams.md

 # Leading remote teams
 - often and especially in agile projects: Leader not necessarily (project) manager
-- content in this chapter derived from my experiences as "technical teamlead"
+- content in this chapter derived from my experiences as "technical team-lead"

 ## Leading by example
 ![alt text](slides/1280px-Bell_X-1_46-062_(in_flight).jpg)